kayacanv/Basic-Http-Server-cpp/README.md

 # Basic-Http-Server-Cpp
 HTTP server implemented in C++ without any third party library.

-* Only Used "sys/socket.h" "pthread.h" and "mutex" which are standart libraries
+* Only used standard libraries

 ## Features